John Stonehouse

 John Thomson Stonehouse (28 July 1925 – 14 April 1988) was a British Labour and Co-operative Party politician, businessman and minister who was a member of the Cabinet under Prime Minister Harold Wilson.
 He is remembered for his unsuccessful attempt at faking his own death in 1974.
-It is alleged that Stonehouse had been an agent for Czechoslovak military intelligence.
+It is also alleged that Stonehouse had been an agent for Czechoslovak military intelligence.

 Early life and education

 John Thomson Stonehouse was born on 28 July 1925 in Southampton, the second son and youngest of four children of Post Office engineer and later dockyard engine-fitter William Mitchell Stonehouse, and Rosina Marie (née Taylor).
 His father was local secretary of his trade union; Stonehouse joined the Labour Party at the age of sixteen.
 His mother, a former scullery maid, was the sixth female mayor of Southampton and a councillor on Southampton City Council from 1936 to 1970.

 Stonehouse was educated at Taunton's School (now Richard Taunton Sixth Form College), Southampton, and served as a Royal Air Force pilot from 1944 until 1946.
 He then attended the London School of Economics (LSE), where he read for a BSc (Econ.) degree.
 During his time at the LSE, he was chairman of both the chess club and the Labour society.
-The political scientist Bernard Crick, who was a contemporary of Stonehouse at university, recalls that his then nickname was 'Lord John', and that "his conversation was openly and restlessly about how best to get a parliamentary seat."
+The political scientist Bernard Crick, who was a contemporary of Stonehouse at university, recalled that his then nickname was 'Lord John', and that "his conversation was openly and restlessly about how best to get a parliamentary seat."